roopeshvs/scylla/README.md

 - Main Python File will only be used to add load, unload cogs and prefix changing commands.

+If you would like to suggest a new command or any kind of suggestion please open a new issue :)

 The commands that are implemented in different Cogs and People who implemented them are :

+## Contributions

 |   Cog/File  |   Command  | Description                                                                                                                                     |               Developer               |    Date    |
 |:-----------:|:----------:|-------------------------------------------------------------------------------------------------------------------------------------------------|:-------------------------------------:|:----------:|